 What is Green Fins?

-The National Management Teams are responsible for expanding Green Fins in their respective countries and to produce educational and public awareness materials while promoting the successes of the approach.
+The National Management Teams are responsible for expanding Green Fins in their respective countries and producing educational and public awareness materials while promoting the successes of the approach.
 Local Management Teams are often used as a way to better manage the members in a particular tourist ‘hotspot’ who take their direction from the National Management Team and the International Coordinators.

 History